Installation#

 The installation can be realised by two means:

-• directly from pypi (the public one, where one finds a stable - if old - version of the refinery, or the private one at pypi.pythonian.fr, where we make the latest fixes and major versions available to subscribers)
+• directly from pypi (the public one, where one finds a stable - if old - version of the refinery, or the private ones at pypi.pythonian.fr or pypi-pro.pythonian.fr, where we make the latest fixes and major versions available to subscribers)

 • from docker images (available to subscribers)